 9So, Which Fertilizer Should I Use?

 For long-term soil health, start with basic organic soil amendments like homemade compost and composted manures, which can be added to your soil at any time.
+If you need to purchase it, research local commercial organic fertilizer options.

 Examples of Organic Fertilizers